How do the hands and wrists work?

 - The flexor group, on the inside or front of the arm, control bending of your fingers and wrist – these pass over the front of your wrist and are held in place by a strong fibrous band called the flexor retinaculum, or carpal tunnel ligament.

-- The extensors on the outside or back of your forearm allow your the hand to open up.
+- The extensors on the outside or back of your forearm allow the hand to open up.

 - Small muscles in your hand (the lumbricals and interossei) allow fine movement.

 The tendons in your hand are covered by a layer of synovium, the same tissue that lines your joints.
 The tendon and synovium are covered by a tendon sheath, which is a bit like the protective covering on the brake cable of a bicycle.

 The sense of touch in your hand is supplied by two main nerves: